yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 #### Page 45

 The example `file` resource has hash rockets that are not aligned and the content had inconsistant spacing.
+It should be formatted as follows:

 ```puppet
 file { 'Example config':